 How is it possible for one breathing technique to do so much?
 The answer lies within our nervous system.
-By breathing at resonance, we enter into an even balance between the two branches of our autonomic nervous system, the sympathetic (which moves us towards activity) and the parasympathetic, which moves us towards rest.
+By breathing at resonance, we enter into an even balance between the two branches of our autonomic nervous system, the sympathetic (which moves us towards activity) and the parasympathetic (which moves us towards rest).

 The sympathetic branch is our accelerator, and speeds us up.
-The parasympathetic is our braking system, which slows us down.
+The parasympathetic is our braking system, and slows us down.
 We alternate between these two every second of the day, with each breath we take.

-However, in our fact paced, information heavy world, we often lean towards acceleration.
+However, in our fast paced, information heavy world, we often lean towards acceleration.
 Spending just a few minutes consciously breathing sends signals of balance to our brain, telling us that we are ok, and brings us out from the part of our brain that makes us feel overwhelmed, into a state of calm.
 With resonant breathing, you learn how to apply your brake at will, rather than being sidelined by anxiety, distractedness, or excess stress.

 We spend much of our days living in a world of hyper-activity: long to-do lists, too much time on phones and computers, too many bills to pay or other worries, and not enough time in nature, or interacting with people we love.
 This type of lifestyle leads to many of the non-communicable diseases that plague our world right now, but are in many cases avoidable, including heart disease, diabetes, some cancers, high-stress, anxiety, fatigue and depression.